Cray-HPE/docs-csm/operations/network/management_network/validate_shcd.md

    >
    > - `v1` if the HPE Cray EX system is composed of Mellanox and Dell switches, typically with Gigabyte or Intel server hardware.
    > - `tds` if the HPE Cray EX system has Aruba switches with HPE servers **and NCNs are connected to the Aruba Spine switches**.
-   > - `full` if the Cray system has Aruba switches with HPE servers **and NCNs are connected to the Aruba Leaf switches**.
+   > - `full` if the HPE Cray EX system has Aruba switches with HPE servers **and NCNs are connected to the Aruba Leaf switches**.

    ```bash
    ARCH=v1